MileHacker Logo

 Dining Customs & Etiquette

-• Reservations: Recommended for dinner, especially on weekends or at popular spots, to secure a reservation.
+• Reservations: Recommended for dinner, especially on weekends or at popular spots, to secure a table at a restaurant.

 • Service: 'Service compris' (service included) is usually on the bill.
 A small additional tip for good service is appreciated.